ayyohh/website_blocker-python_script/README.md

 type:

-crontab -l   Your new script should show up.
+crontab -l   (Your new script should show up)

 RESTART Computer for changes to take effect.